 Look no further than the recent COVID-inspired market rout to see this in action: stocks go down, and Treasuries (on average) go up.

 So, we could argue that we own bonds not because they offer income, but because they help us construct the best portfolio.
-Whether or not the income is there, the safety of principal is.
+Whether or not the income is there, the relative stability of principal is.

-By this logic, if bonds – especially Treasury bonds, despite their low yield – still provide a valuable hedge against stocks, then it still makes sense to own bonds – especially Treasuries – today.
+By this logic, if bonds – especially Treasury bonds, despite their low yield – still provide valuable protection against stocks, then it still makes sense to own bonds – especially Treasuries – today.

 Interest Rate Risk